The Utopia of Rules and the Bureaucratic Reality Machine

 The book's technology chapter asks why the twentieth century produced so much administrative computing and so little of the liberatory future people were promised.
 Graeber's argument is broad and disputable, but the target is clear: innovation gets routed toward surveillance, finance, management, military systems, and bureaucratic control while everyday freedom remains cramped.

 For an AI-era reader, the point lands differently than it did in 2015.
-We now have astonishing systems that can generate prose, code, images, summaries, plans, decisions, and simulated conversation.
-Yet many deployments still arrive as administrative acceleration: faster triage, faster compliance, faster ranking, faster denial, faster worker monitoring, faster customer deflection, faster evidence production for decisions already made elsewhere.
+Current systems can generate prose, code, images, summaries, plans, classifications, and simulated conversation.
+Yet many deployments still arrive as administrative acceleration: faster triage, faster compliance, faster ranking, faster denial, faster worker monitoring, faster customer deflection, and faster evidence production for decisions already made elsewhere.

 The future did not fail to appear.
 It appeared inside the office stack.
 It appeared as ticket queues, dashboards, risk scores, biometric gates, procurement portals, productivity metrics, moderation tools, identity checks, and automated explanations.
 Graeber helps ask whether a technology expands human possibility or merely makes people easier to process.